-An educational field trip will take students to Turkey, a country that has for centuries marked the geographic, political, religious, and cultural border between Europe and Asia.
-Their travels will take them to Istanbul, the country's largest city, which was for 1600 years the capital of two of the greatest empires the world has known: the Byzantine and the Ottoman.
-Today, Istanbul remains not only a cultural hub for Turkey, but personifies the country's attempt to become a part of the European Union while also maintaining its Islamic identity.
+An educational field trip will take students to Greece, a country that has for centuries shaped the philosophical, political, religious, and cultural views of the Western World.
+Their travels will take them to Athens, the country's capital and largest city, which is one of the worlds oldest and most historical center of democracy, art, and education.
+Today, Athens remains not only a cultural hub for Greece, but serves as a reminder of the cultural significance of it's significant ancient past.

 Students participating in the program are required to participate in the following two courses for a total of 6 units:

 - REL 102: The History and Religion of Early Christianity (3 units, co-requisite of REL 301) (GE).